 It can be used to drive and justify design and verification decisions.

-An entire fault tree does not need to be completed for the analysis to be useful.
+A fault tree does not need to be fully developed in all its branches for the analysis to be useful.

 Tools exist to support the development of a SFTA.